 WSP simulated the WWF Peak condition for the 2021 planning horizon, and the simulated inflow to the Victoria SPS was found to be 64.5 L/s, while the simulated outflow from the Station was found to be 47.4 L/s.
-The existing wet well at the Station was determined to have a total volume of 24m3 which cannot accommodate all the excess wastewater, and therefore, the wet well is expected to overflow during the WWF Peak condition.
+The existing wet well at the Station was determined to have a total volume of 24m which cannot accommodate all the excess wastewater, and therefore, the wet well is expected to overflow during the WWF Peak condition.
 The required station outflow to prevent the wet well from overflowing was determined to be approximately 183.4 L/s; however, the existing 200mm forcemain would not have enough capacity to accommodate an outflow of 183.4 L/s.
-Figure 27 presents the plot summarizing the simulated inflow and outflow and the wet well volume from the Victoria SPS under 2021 WWF Peak condition.
+Figure 28 presents the plot summarizing the simulated inflow and outflow and the wet well volume from the Victoria SPS under 2021 WWF Peak condition.

-Figure 27 - Simulated Inflow and Outflow from the Victoria SPS under 2021 WWF_Peak
+Figure 28 - Simulated Inflow and Outflow from the Victoria SPS under 2021 WWF\Peak

-To analyze the performance of the existing pumps at the station, WSP re-ran the 2021 WWF_Peak Scenario by upsizing the existing forcemain to 500mm and generated operating pump curves at the Victoria SPS.
-Figure 28 presents the simulated pump curve at the SPS under 2021 WWF_Peak condition with two pumps ON.
-From Figure 28, the pumps were operating at about 22% efficiency during the simulation and provided an overall outflow of 130.7 L/s with two pumps were ON.
+To analyze the performance of the existing pumps at the station, WSP re-ran the 2021 WWF\Peak Scenario by upsizing the existing forcemain to 500mm and generated operating pump curves at the Victoria SPS.
+Figure 29 presents the simulated pump curve at the SPS under 2021 WWF\Peak condition with two pumps ON.
+From Figure 29, the pumps were operating at about 22% efficiency during the simulation and provided an overall outflow of 130.7 L/s with two pumps were ON.
 It can be seen that even with the 500mm forcemain, the existing pumps cannot accommodate the required outflow of 183.4 L/s, and they should be upgraded to provide more flow.

-Figure 28 - Simulated Pump Curve at the Victoria SPS under 2021 WWF_Peak Condition pumps was not the most ideal option and WSP considered additional alternatives to help alleviate surcharging.
+Figure 29 - Simulated Pump Curve at the Victoria SPS under 2021 WWF\Peak Condition

 However, it was understood that the existing pumps in the Victoria SPS were installed not long ago, and sewage continued to surcharge to ground under severe rainfall event.
-Therefore, upgrading the existing
+Therefore, upgrading the existing pumps was not the most ideal option and WSP considered additional alternatives to help alleviate surcharging.
+The following sections discuss the alternative solutions to help reduce surcharge at the Victoria SPS.